• Skip to primary navigation

 The Irish St. Leger is very similar to its equivalent race run at Doncaster.
 It too takes place every year in September, is run over a distance of 1 mile and 6 furlongs (14 furlongs) and completes the (Irish) Triple Crown.
 It is not an exact copy though, with the Curragh version open to horses older than three-year-olds since 1983 whilst geldings are also permitted to compete.
 For grammatical pedants, it’s also worth pointing out that the Irish version of the race has its name spelt with full stop for the abbreviation St.

 Moving back to the more serious business of racing, those looking through the stats for a potential Irish St. Leger winner will find that the important disparities between the races at the Curragh and Doncaster paint a very different picture when it comes to the trends.
 The most obvious is that older horses have a decent record in the Irish St. Leger.
-Although three-year-olds including Flag Of Honour, Order Of St George and Vinnie Row have all won the race, horses aged four and older have had the better of it.
+Although three-year-olds including Search For A Song, Flag Of Honour, Order Of St George and Vinnie Row have all won the race, horses aged four and older have had the better of it.

-The other thing that Order Of St George and Vinne Row have in common is that they are both multiple winners of the Irish St. Leger.
+The other thing that Search For A Song, Order Of St George and Vinne Row have in common is that they are all multiple winners of the Irish St. Leger.
 Vinnie Row won the race for the Dermot Weld/Pat Smullen combination four years in a row from 2001 whilst Order Of St George won in both 2015 and 2017.
-Each of those horses had further success in some of the biggest stayers’ races on the flat but of course repeat success in the English St Leger is impossible.
+Search For A Song was the latest horse to win multiple Irish St Legers, again for Dermot Weld, doing so in 2019 and 2020.

-Horse Trainer Years Won
+Horse Wins Trainer Years Won

-Vinnie Roe Dermot Weld 2001 2002 2003 2004
+Vinnie Roe 4 Dermot Weld 2001 2002 2003 2004

-Order Of St George Aidan O’Brien 2015 2017
+Order Of St George 2 Aidan O’Brien 2015 2017

-Kayf Tara Saeed bin Suroor 1998 1999
+Kayf Tara 2 Saeed bin Suroor 1998 1999

-Oscar Schindler Kevin Prendergast 1996 1997
+Oscar Schindler 2 Kevin Prendergast 1996 1997

-Vintage Crop Dermot Weld 1993 1994
+Vintage Crop 2 Dermot Weld 1993 1994

 Vinnie Row and Order Of St George were stayers of the highest ability so it is no surprise that, in many ways, they set the tone for the template of an Irish St. Leger winner.
 They were found towards the top of the betting market, had previous Group 1 success and had proven their stamina over staying trips at courses other than the Curragh.
 Although longer odds winners are not exactly rare, it does pay to favour the highest class stayers in the field.